Lemon Cherry Pie Bars

-She’s coming to visit during this Easter weekend to see her rapidly growing grandson and I thought I’d surprise her with a truly gluten-free Easter treat.
-It took me a few attempts to figure out these lemon cherry swirl bars.
-I used Bob’s Red Mill Almond Flour for the crust (and a little in the filling) which worked so well.
+It took me a few attempts to figure out these lemon cherry pie bars.
+I used almond flour for the crust (I prefer the Bob’s Red Mill brand) which worked so well.
 Plus, I used real lemons and cherries.
 No artificial business in these guys.

 I honestly think they are better than a gluten-filled variation of the same recipe.
 The crust is perfectly tender, but holds up surprisingly well to the filling.

 They are a little work, sure.
-But definitely worth it, especially for a special occasion like a Mom visit!
+But definitely worth it!

 This is similar to a graham cracker crust, but is actually easier to make.
 No cracker crunching necessary!

 Mix in the sugar and salt and then pour in the melted butter.
-It’ll almost have the consistency of cookie dough when it’s done.
+You can mix this all together in a small bowl and it’ll almost have the consistency of cookie dough when it’s done.

 To finish the crust, you need to bake it before you add the filling or it will be too mushy.
 Line an 8×8 baking dish with foil for easier removal later and then press in the crust.
 I just used my fingers to work it into the edges and up the sides a bit.
 Try to make it as even as possible, but it doesn’t have to be perfect.

-Bake the crust at 350 degrees F. for 20 minutes until it’s browned and set in place.
+Bake the crust at 350 degrees F. for 20 minutes until it’s golden brown and set in place.